 Some venues prefer to use paperless tickets, or mobile transfers for entry because it’s a more secure delivery method than traditional print-at-home tickets.
-Mobile transfers are tickets that are emailed to you via a third-party service.
-Use the same email address to place your order and create an account with the third-party service to accept the tickets.
-Once you have accepted the tickets, they will need to be presented on the service's app or mobile website with an Android device or iPhone.
+Mobile transfers are tickets that are emailed to you via a third-party app or service and need to be presented from the service's app or mobile website with an Android device or iPhone.

-1. Check your inbox, junk, and spam folders for an email with the subject line Your Ticket Transfer Offer
+1. Check your inbox.
+Mobile transfer emails can be found in your promotion, junk, and spam folders with the subject line Your Ticket Transfer Offer.

 - You can also search for the phrases sent you tickets, forwarded you or for an email from email@example.com